openmm/openmmforcefields/README.md

 ## Supported force fields

-**AMBER:** All major AMBER force fields distributed with AmberTools 19.9 (except ff19SB, which requires [CMAP support not yet available in ParmEd](https://github.com/ParmEd/ParmEd/issues/1066)), as well as all released [GAFF small molecule force fields](http://ambermd.org/antechamber/gaff.html) through 1.81 and 2.11
+**AMBER:** All major AMBER force fields distributed with AmberTools 19.9 (except ff19SB---see FAQ below), as well as all released [GAFF small molecule force fields](http://ambermd.org/antechamber/gaff.html) through 1.81 and 2.11

 **CHARMM:** Non-polarizable protein, nucleic acid, and pre-parameterized small molecule force fields available in in the [Aug 2015 CHARMM36 force field release from the Mackerell website](http://mackerell.umaryland.edu/charmm_ff.shtml). *Note that this conversion has not yet been fully validated.*